yunuscha1/aws-license-manager-license-consumption-sample/self-managed/src/orgwide_instances/README.md

 The role assumed in the management/delegated admin account must have permissions to call the following APIs:
 - Cloudformation - CreateStackSet, CreateStackInstance, DetectStackSetDrift, DescribeStackSetOperation
-- Organizations - ListAllAccounts, ListRoots, ListDelegatedAdministrators
+- Organizations - ListAllAccounts, ListRoots, ListDelegatedAdministrators, ListAccountsForParent
 - STS - AssumeRole, GetCallerIdentity
 #### Member Account Permissions
 The role assumed in the member accounts must have permissions to the following APIs: